 I designed two damask patterns for the textiles that appear in the drawing: the one on the rose-colored cloth combines Northumbro-Irish knotwork (also present in the border) and pseudo-Arabic lettering that spells Amen Alleluia.
 The one on the blue cloth has fish, flowers and bamboo.
 The floor tile pattern I designed with my children’s pattern blocks; the backdrop behind the altar has an orthogonal repetition of the words VETUS and NOVUS.
 I wrote the name Elizabeth in Latin letters designed to resemble Hebrew ones.

-Objects obscured by incense smoke I drew as ghost images on the opposite side of the translucent calfskin.
+Objects obscured by incense smoke I drew on the opposite side of the translucent calfskin, in reverse.
 The details can be seen more clearly when the image is held up to a light.
-(These effects are not as apparent in the giclée print, which is printed on one side only).

 I have been developing a more precise symbolism of the astronomical bodies, that especially affects the manner in which I draw haloes.
 The Sun represents the New Testament, and thus figures of God, the Angels, John the Baptist and saints that died after Jesus Christ are depicted with golden haloes.
 The moon represents the Old Testament; figures of holy persons who died before Jesus Christ have silver haloes.
 The full-moon halo I reserve for certain persons intimately connected to the coming of the New Testament, such as Ss.
 Elizabeth and Zachary.

 The original drawing was made on private commission.